-The Housing, Infrastructure & Transportation Committee (HIT) is focused on addressing quality of life issues including the need for affordable family housing and transportation needs.
+The HIT Committee is focused on addressing quality of life issues including the need for affordable family housing and transportation needs.
 HIT facilitates the need more housing developments in the region and policy changes that make developing housing easier.
-HIT also advocates for better transportation infrastructure including BART to ACE and more flights to and from Oakland International Airport
+HIT also advocates for better transportation infrastructure including BART to ACE and more flights to and from Oakland International Airport.

 Chair – Mark Triska

 The Business Innovation committee’s main focus is to turn up the heat in the Tri-Valley by attracting business to grow in the region, generating jobs, retaining top talent and expanding the number of major corporations.

 - Carry out marketing and public relations efforts leveraging our regional identity, presenting events like the annual #GameChangers event.

 - Establish and scale business; create a one-stop package for establishing businesses.